-- Read the authentic text of Caesar, Vergil, and others. - Discuss works from linguistic, literary, and historical standpoints. - Ask and answer questions about the text in the target language - Understand Latin read aloud and spoken. - Develop further understanding of the cultural context and legacy of these works.
+- Read the authentic text of Caesar, Vergil, and others. - Discuss works from linguistic, literary, and historical standpoints. - Ask and answer basic questions about the text in the target language

+- Understand Latin read aloud and spoken. - Develop further understanding of history and customs, especially as related to the texts.